Sveinbjorn Johnson: Biography

 Johnson was born at Hólar in the Skagafjörður district of northern Iceland on July 10, 1883, the oldest of ten children born to John and Gudbjorn Johnson.
 He came to Dakota Territory with his parents in 1887 at the age of four.
 His family settled on a farm in Pembina County, North Dakota.

 Johnson received his early education in the state's public schools, completing the combined seven-year high school and college course in four years.
-He then attended the University of North Dakota, where he received a bachelor of arts degree in 1906, a master of arts degree in 1907 and a law degree in 1908.
+He then attended the University of North Dakota, where he received a Bachelor of Arts degree in 1906, a Master of Arts degree in 1907 and a law degree in 1908.
 He subsequently undertook graduate studies at the University of Wisconsin.
-Upon graduation from law school, Johnson went to Bismarck, North Dakota, where he organized the legislative reference library.
+Upon graduation from law school, Johnson went to Bismarck, North Dakota, where he organized the legislative reference library as an employee of the Public Library Commission.

 North Dakota legal career

 In 1911 Johnson opened a law office in Cavalier, North Dakota.
-In 1913 moved to Grand Forks, North Dakota to become a law partner of J. F. T. O'Connor.
-In 1913 and 1915 he assisted members of the state legislature in drafting bills.
+In 1913, he moved to Grand Forks, North Dakota to become a law partner of J. F. T. O'Connor.
+In 1913 and 1915, he assisted members of the state legislature in drafting bills.
 While overseeing his private practice, Johnson simultaneously lectured in Political Science and Law at the University of North Dakota.
 In 1916, Johnson ran for State's Attorney of Grand Forks County, but lost to the incumbent.